Emem-Data/MessyData2/README.md

 ![image](https://github.com/Emem-Data/MessyData2/assets/103915142/e7fc6936-7013-444f-9803-dd632eebc3dc)

 We can see that 26 rows have characters greater than 10.
-We also see that the extra characters came from (dashes) in between the rows, (Spaces), and (brackets).
+We also see that the extra characters came from (dashes), (Spaces), and (brackets) in between the digits.
 We would need to remove these special characters.

 ### 12. UPDATING THE PHONE NUMBER COLUMN BY REMOVING SPECIAL CHARACTERS.